permutationlock/simple_web_game_server/README.md

 [see this article for a nice explanation](https://gafferongames.com/post/why_cant_i_send_udp_packets_from_a_browser/).
-Because of this restriction, the design of the server assumes that most games using this library will not be twitch reaction dependent real-time games and prioritizes performance over low latency.
+Because of this restriction, the design of the server assumes that most games using this library will not be twitch reaction dependent games and prioritizes performance over low latency.
 Specifically, in order to
-reduce mutex locking, all game updates are run on a fixed time-step, e.g. 16ms or 60 updates per second; in which case we introduce the additional lag of up to 16ms on client input.
-Of course, one could simply reduce this time-step to zero and essentially eliminate all lag aside from the time it takes to actually compute the updates, but understand that this goes against the design in mind and could potentially harm performance.
+reduce mutex locking, all game updates are run on a fixed time-step, e.g. every 32ms or 30 updates per second, in which case we introduce the additional lag of up to 32ms on every client input.

 #### Examples